jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 > Requires activity:read.
 Only Me activities will be filtered out unless requested by a token with activity:read_all

 However, by default, your app authorisation will only be `read`.
-So there are a few things we need to request to be able to get the activities we want.
+So there are several things we need to request to be able to get the activities we want.

 First up let's request an authorisation code, this is a one-time thing that will need to be done, and can just be pasted into your browser.
 Here's the URL you will need (you'll need to remember to add your own `client_id` here - find this in your settings and then My API Application):